riyapatel13/CoverLetterCustomizer/README.md

 # CoverLetterCustomizer

 This is a simple Python script that will customize cover letters for you.
-Given a cover letter template (in a txt format) and a list of companies to apply to (line-separated txt file), this script will create individual cover letters for each company and return a folder with all the letters in a PDF format.
+Given a cover letter template (in a txt format) and (optionally) a list of companies to apply to (line-separated txt file), this script will create individual cover letters for each company and return a folder with all the letters in a PDF format.

 ## Installation and Setup